Anthracnose Alert: How Bacteria Prime Fifth-Biggest Global Grain Crop Against Deadly Fungus

 Reference: “Unravelling the Metabolic Reconfiguration of the Post-Challenge Primed State in Sorghum bicolor Responding to Colletotrichum sublineolum Infection” by Fidele Tugizimana, Paul A. Steenkamp, Lizelle A. Piater, Nico Labuschagne and Ian A. Dubery, 20 September 2019, Metabolites.

-The Centre for Plant Metabolomics Research at the University of Johannesburg focuses on fundamental and applied research on plant stress conditions, using metabolomics tools and approaches.
-Ongoing projects include phytochemical aspects of plant-microbe interactions, inducible defense responses and innate immunity.
+The Center for Plant Metabolomics Research at the University of Johannesburg focuses on fundamental and applied research on plant stress conditions, using metabolomics tools and approaches.
+Ongoing projects include phytochemical aspects of plant-microbe interactions, inducible defense responses, and innate immunity.

 Prof Nico Labuschagne from the Department of Plant and Soil Science at the University of Pretoria provided a strain of Paenibacillus alvei rhizobacteria and provided a photo of the strain.

 Agricol provided seeds of Sorghum [Sorghum bicolor (L.) Moench], of a sweet South African cultivar, NS 5655.